iann0036/aws-account-controller/README.md

 * An S3 bucket for storing raw e-mail content, with a short term expiry
 * An SES Receipt Rule Set, which is automatically promoted to be default
 * An event rule that triggers Lambda execution when an organizations account is tagged for deletion (if enabled)
+* An API Gateway to service the SSO Account Manager application (if enabled)
-* An IAM user with a login profile, used to deploy a Connect instance
+* An IAM user with a login profile, used to deploy a Connect instance and register the SSO application

 If you prefer, you can also manually upsert the [template.yml](https://github.com/iann0036/aws-account-controller/blob/master/template.yml) stack from source.